HONR 054: Apocalyptic America, 3 credit hrs.

 The dramatic end of the current world order remains a fascination in American culture.
 From the Puritan desire to establish a Christian utopia prompting the return of Jesus and the expansionist mandates of Manifest Destiny to the Left Behind series and 2012, many Americans continue to anticipate an imminent end of the world.
 Apocalyptic America will examine this trend in popular culture by exploring the ancient religious documents (the biblical books of Daniel and Revelation, along with portions of the Gospels and the Letters of Saint Paul) on which this vision is based.
 The role of the "Millennial Kingdom" in American history and culture will then enable students to analyze contemporary incarnations of the theme.
 The course will conclude with student projects and group presentations that examine current cultural productions including apocalyptic religious movements, cultural productions ("The Road" and "2012"), and apocalyptic language in political discourse.

-HONR 073: US Latino Language and Cultures, 3 credit hrs.
+HONR 086: Borders and Boundaries, 3 credit hrs.

 HONR 100: Paths to Knowledge, 4 credit hrs.